 Shops and Restaurants in Amerikamura

 Amerikamura is not a big area so you can browse through most of it in a few hours.
-However, despite its size, there are plenty to see and eat.
+However, despite its size, there is plenty to see and eat.

 Eating options including numerous famed takoyaki stands (Kogaryu Takoyaki and Wanaka), popular steakhouse, and original sweets like ice dog.